jrskerritt/react-style-guide/README.md

         data-bar="some value">
     ```

 * Open elements that span multiple lines on the same line.
 This conserves space because it requires one fewer tab and also saves a couple of lines.
-The exception would be if your parent element causes the first line to exceed 80 characters.
+The exception would be if your parent element is long and doesn't fit on a single line.
 In this case it is fine to use parentheses and align props/attributes.

     ```js
     // Bad